walterhiggins/WMPJS/book-outline.md

 * Math.min(n,m) - Will take any number of numbers and will return the *smallest* number.
 So for example, `Math.min( 3, 9, 2, 5)` returns 2.
 * Math.sqrt(n) - will return the square root of a number.
 For example, `Math.sqrt(9)` returns 3, `Math.sqrt(4)` returns 2, `Math.sqrt(16)` returns 4 and so on.

 I encourage you to try out each of the above properties and functions at the in-game prompt.
-Remember that in interactive mode you must prefix each Javascript statement with `/js `.
+Remember that in interactive mode you must prefix each JavaScript statement with `/js `.

 For more information about the Math object visit http://www.ecma-international.org/ecma-262/5.1/#sec-15.8